mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 ----------------------

-Lets make a new column, `tip_fraction`, and then look at the average of this column by day of week and by hour of day.
+Lets make a new column, `tip_fraction`, and then look at the average of this column grouped by day of week and grouped by hour of day.

 First, we need to filter out bad rows, both rows with this odd payment type, and rows with zero fare (there are a surprising number of free cab rides in